 • Child and Adolescent Counseling

-• Advanced Counseling Theories and Techniques
+• Process and Techniques in Counseling

 As an institution grounded in Christian principles and leadership through service, University of the Cumberlands seeks to foster empathy, personal responsibility and a drive to change the world.
 After earning your graduate degree in clinical mental health counseling, you will be able to demonstrate sound ethical values and compassion for humanity.
 And, you’ll be ready to pursue licensure and start making a difference as a counselor-leader.

-Department of Counseling Values
+Department of Counseling Sample Syllabi

 Goal 1: Facilitate professional counselor identity development aligned with the ACA Code of Ethics.